Animal: Practical uses

 The human population exploits a large number of other animal species for food, both of domesticated livestock species in animal husbandry and, mainly at sea, by hunting wild species.
 Marine fish of many species are caught commercially for food.
 A smaller number of species are farmed commercially.
 Humans and their livestock make up more than 90% of the biomass of all terrestrial vertebrates, and almost as much as all insects combined.

-Invertebrates including cephalopods, crustaceans, and bivalve or gastropod molluscs are hunted or farmed for food.
+Invertebrates including cephalopods, crustaceans, insects—principally bees and silkworms—and bivalve or gastropod molluscs are hunted or farmed for food, fibres.
 Chickens, cattle, sheep, pigs, and other animals are raised as livestock for meat across the world.
-Animal fibres such as wool are used to make textiles, while animal sinews have been used as lashings and bindings, and leather is widely used to make shoes and other items.
+Animal fibres such as wool and silk are used to make textiles, while animal sinews have been used as lashings and bindings, and leather is widely used to make shoes and other items.
 Animals have been hunted and farmed for their fur to make items such as coats and hats.
 Dyestuffs including carmine (cochineal), shellac, and kermes have been made from the bodies of insects.
 Working animals including cattle and horses have been used for work and transport from the first days of agriculture.

 Animals such as the fruit fly Drosophila melanogaster serve a major role in science as experimental models.
 Animals have been used to create vaccines since their discovery in the 18th century.
-Some medicines such as the cancer drug Yondelis are based on toxins or other molecules of animal origin.
+Some medicines such as the cancer drug trabectedin are based on toxins or other molecules of animal origin.

 People have used hunting dogs to help chase down and retrieve animals, and birds of prey to catch birds and mammals, while tethered cormorants have been used to catch fish.
 Poison dart frogs have been used to poison the tips of blowpipe darts.

-A wide variety of animals are kept as pets, from invertebrates such as tarantulas and octopuses, insects including praying mantises, reptiles such as snakes and chameleons, and birds including canaries, parakeets, and parrots all finding a place.
+A wide variety of animals are kept as pets, from invertebrates such as tarantulas, octopuses, and praying mantises, reptiles such as snakes and chameleons, and birds including canaries, parakeets, and parrots all finding a place.
 However, the most kept pet species are mammals, namely dogs, cats, and rabbits.
 There is a tension between the role of animals as companions to humans, and their existence as individuals with rights of their own.

 A wide variety of terrestrial and aquatic animals are hunted for sport.

 Symbolic uses

+The signs of the Western and Chinese zodiacs are based on animals.
+In China and Japan, the butterfly has been seen as the personification of a person's soul, and in classical representation the butterfly is also the symbol of the soul.